 - After a few weeks of its birth, the calf then starts nibbling on vegetation.

 - The calf is weaned at the age of about one year.
 However, it stays close to the mother for up to two years.
-In this time, it depends on the mother for food and protection.
+At this time, it depends on the mother for food and protection.
 It also learns from the mother about feeding and resting sites, travel routes, and warm water accommodations.

 - Female calves attain sexual maturity at the age of about 3 years, while males at the age of about 9 to 10 years.